 - We are a not-for-profit organization recognized by Canada Revenue Agency.
-Donations of goods, services or time are willingly accepted.
+Donations of goods, services, or time, are gladly accepted.

 - Our train travels on the steepest railroad grade this side of the Rockies.

-Uxbridge is situated in a beautiful valley on the northern slope of the Oak Ridges Moraine, about 64km northeast of Toronto, Ontario.
-Uxbridge has much to offer by way of recreation, entertainment, heritage and culture, a thriving arts community and the opportunity to participate in any one of the countless volunteer organizations that actively contribute to the quality of life in this vibrant community that we are all so proud of.
+Uxbridge is situated in a beautiful valley on the northern slope of the Oak Ridges Moraine, about 64 km northeast of Toronto.
+The town has much to offer by way of heritage and culture, as well as recreation and entertainment.
+Known as the Trail Capital of Canada and home to a thriving arts community, there is much to do and explore in this vibrant community that we are all so proud of.

-Uxbridge became a village in 1872, and reached town status in 1885.
-In 1954, Uxbridge became the second town in Canada to receive an official coat-of-arms which is displayed on the front of the Music Hall.
-The latter building has been restored, and is a centre for drama and musical performances.
+Uxbridge became a village in 1872 and reached town status in 1885.
+In 1954 Uxbridge became the second town in Canada to receive an official coat-of-arms which is displayed on the outside of the authentically restored Music Hall.
+The Music Hall is home to a variety of local production companies, as well as the centre for musical performances.

 The Uxbridge Historical Centre, situated on a 5 acre site with an incredible view of Uxbridge Valley, is home to a variety of museums and thousands of artifacts.
 Various events and special exhibitions take place throughout the year.
 The centre is a popular destination for the many visitors who come to Uxbridge.